 The second innings

 The International Education Specialist, who holds a double Master’s Degree (MSc and MA, Education) and a B.Ed, loves to work and was not willing to hang up her boots after the association with UNICEF ended.
 To give her career new direction she enrolled into an 11-month course at iPEC which is an International Coaching Federation (ICF)-accredited coach training programme.
 She wanted to brush up her skills as she coached youngsters to help them transition into successful adults.
+Hema also joined the Iron Lady Programme for entrepreneurs which gave her a lot of clarity and direction on the way ahead.

 Hema also realised that coaching was not the only thing that she wanted to do, and wrote her first book, Parenteening Made Simple for parents of teens in 2021.
 “Teenagers are my niche,” says the author.
 Her second book, Girl Empower Yourself is aimed at supporting girls in their growing up years.